actionanand/arblogz/src/content/blog/display-pictures.md

 Lazy loading defers image loading until they're visible in the viewport, improving page load speed.
 Use the identifier `src="lazy"` for HTML or `![lazy](...)` for Markdown.

+> Lazy loaded images always will be center aligned

 ### HTML Lazy Load (Recommended)

 ```html